Wrexham County Borough: Football

 The county borough is home to Wrexham A.F.C., formed in 1864; they are the oldest club in Wales and the third oldest professional association football team in the world.
-The team competes in the EFL League One, the third tier of the English football league system.
+The team competes in the EFL Championship, the second tier of the English football league system.
 Wrexham A.F.C's home stadium, the Racecourse Ground, is the world's oldest international stadium that still continues to host international games, and its neighbouring Turf Hotel pub is the oldest pub to any sporting stadium in the world.
 The team train at Colliers Park, Gresford, and have an equivalent Women's team.
 The team's rivalry with Chester City F.C. (now Chester F.C.) is described as the "Cross-border derby".
 In 1869, another football team composed of footballers from Ruabon, was formed in Plas Madoc, later becoming the Cefn Druids following a merger.

 As of March 2022, aside from Wrexham A.F.C., all other teams in the county borough play in the Welsh football league system: